Are you sure you want to remove this item from your Recipe Box?

 When the Skinners move into a big yellow house, their future looks bright.
 But tragedy strikes and the four children are left to fend for themselves.
 We catch up with them two decades later in this sweeping, humanizing epic.
 Buy the book

-Our favorite whodunnit this year is a classic 1960s noir about a housewife turned reporter on the trail of a murder case that’s gone cold.
+This whoddunit is a classic 1960s noir about a housewife turned reporter on the trail of a murder case that’s gone cold.
 The story unfolds in Baltimore over the span of one year, but it will take you far less time to get through this novel.
 Buy the book

 Enter your registered email below!